 Bitcoin employs neither a decentralized nor centralized clearing mechanism.
 Instead, it processes transactions using a distributed clearing mechanism.
 With distributed clearing, payments are processed by the network as a whole.
 Typically, distributed networks amount to a shared ledger, which denotes who owns what, and a protocol for updating that ledger.
 In many cases, any individual user is capable of debiting and crediting accounts on the ledger.
 Changes to the ledger are only recognized as legitimate, however, when they have been confirmed by the network of users in accordance with the protocol.

 If you were to pay for that Coke with bitcoin, you would announce the transaction to the network by signing a balance of bitcoin with your private key, thereby confirming ownership, and identifying the merchant by her public key.
 In practice, this often amounts to scanning a QR code with a bitcoin wallet mobile app.
-Your transaction is then bundled together with other recent transactions and the computers running the bitcoin protocol race to process the entire block of transaction.
+Your transaction is then bundled together with other recent transactions and the computers running the bitcoin protocol race to process the entire block of transactions.
 Once the block of transactions has been processed, the ledger is updated to reflect the various debits and credits required by the transactions in the block.
 The shared ledger is known as a blockchain because each block of transactions is chained to the previous block, producing a long chain of transaction blocks corresponding to all of the transactions that have been made and certified as legitimate up until that point.

 While it is convenient to think about a single shared ledger, or blockchain, indicating how much bitcoin is in each account, there are in fact multiple versions of that shared ledger at any point in time.
 The bitcoin protocol resolves this issue by recognizing the longest blockchain as legitimate.
 As a result, those running the bitcoin protocol will typically abandon shorter blockchains in order to build on the longest blockchain.
 Any transaction that has been included in a shorter blockchain but not in the longer, legitimate blockchain is added to a subsequent block of transactions to be processed.